Reference 02 — Graph model

 A subscriber that wants the application-domain timestamp reads it from a sibling TIME TLV inside the payload (if present) — that lives inside the payload bytes and survives every transition.
 The wire-trailer TS is for transport diagnostics only; it does not survive at-rest storage.

-Three ratified write/delivery semantics that make the vertex tree observable and writable at any granularity with the same three-call API:
+Three ratified write/delivery semantics (RFC-0005) make the vertex tree observable and writable at any granularity with the same three-call API:

 • Every subscription is a subtree subscription (vertical bubbling).
 A SUBSCRIBER edge on vertex V observes writes to V and to every descendant (a leaf subscription is the trivial case).
 A write at W delivers — once per subscriber — to the subscribers of W and of each ancestor of W, carrying the written TLV as-is (the frame at the producer’s granularity; no re-encoding, no tagging envelope; provenance beyond that travels in the data).
 Local delivery is the usual view clone; remote delivery rides the existing return-route FWD{WRITE} path unchanged.
-The write path stays near-free when nobody listens: per-vertex listener counters (maintained at subscribe/unsubscribe and summed from ancestors at vertex creation) mean an idle write pays one relaxed atomic load and never walks ancestors.
+The write path stays near-free when nobody listens: per-vertex listener counters (maintained at subscribe/unsubscribe and summed from ancestors at vertex creation) mean an idle write takes no vertex lock at all and never walks ancestors — the whole delivery decision is two atomic loads.

 • A branch write decomposes.
 A write whose payload is a POINT tree (05 §0x07) rooted at the target vertex lands each value-carrying node at the corresponding descendant vertex as a refcount subview of the written frame (zero copy), creating missing vertices on the way; each covered subscription point is notified once with its slice.
 Values are the truth at the vertices where they land; a branch is a view.
 The branch is not a transaction — admission (shape + ACL) is all-or-nothing, application is per-leaf; cross-leaf snapshot coherence is the coherent-sampling (origin, ts) group (ADR-0019), never a write-side lock.